Toy Soldiers (1991 film): Production

-The main antagonist of the film was portrayed by Andrew Divoff, who has mentioned that his role as Luis Cali was his favourite role as a bad guy.
+The main antagonist of the film was portrayed by Andrew Divoff, who has mentioned that his role as Luis Cali was his favourite villain role.
 TriStar Pictures distributed in the United States and several countries.

+The film's opening courthouse scenes were set in Colombia, but the exterior shots and helicopter takeoff scenes were filmed in San Antonio, Texas.
+The exteriors of the Hotel Gibbs and the Hipolito F. Garcia Federal Building and United States Courthouse, as well as the wall of the Alamo Mission complex, were visible.

 There is a real private school named Regis High School, located on the Upper East Side of Manhattan, although this school is a Jesuit school unlike the fictional school in the film which is not.
 The location of the fictional Regis School in the film is a fictional King's County Virginia.
 The Virginia state seal is prominent on the sheriff's car and the license plate is a Virginia public use plate.
 A cargo van driven by the terrorist as they kill the guard features a logo with a town name in Virginia.
 The school's exterior scenes were filmed at The Miller School of Albemarle in Charlottesville, Virginia.
 Other exterior scenes were filmed in San Antonio, Texas, Richmond, Virginia and Waynesboro, Virginia.
+The prison scene was filmed in Deer Lodge, Montana.